Bloodstain Pattern Analyst Level I

 Course Brochure

-This course has been approved for 40 hours of certification/recertification training credit by the IAI Crime Scene Certification Board.
+This course has been approved for 40 hours of certification/recertification training credit by the IAI Crime Scene Certification Board and the IAI Bloodstain Pattern Analysis Certification Board.

 Share This Course